Retrospective Sparse Attention for Efficient Long-Context Generation: Proposed Approach

-We explore whether the loaded KV entries can be further exploited beyond computing attention for the current Query—specifically, by incorporating KV entries that were previously not used during their original attention computation (see Fig. \ref{fig:introduction}(a)).
-This idea introduces two critical questions: (1) Are the currently loaded KV entries actually useful for improving the attention outputs of past Queries? and (2) How much informational benefit can we expect from leveraging such retrospective refinement?
+Motivated by this observation, RetroAttention aims to efficiently supplement the KV cache by exploiting KV entries loaded by adjacent Queries in a local window; specifically, KV entries that are loaded by the \textit{current} Query but were not available to \textit{previous} Queries, as illustrated in Figure~\ref{fig:introduction}(a).
+However, this idea introduces two critical questions: (1) Are the currently loaded KV entries actually useful for improving the attention outputs of past Queries? and (2) How much informational benefit can we expect from leveraging such retrospective refinement?